 a case coordinator, or persons representing other public or community agencies or

-services, such as adult service providers or public community colleges.
+services, such as adult service providers, disability services coordinators of public community colleges, and a CTE coordinator.
 The IEP shall identify

 responsible for coordinating and

 delivering transition services.
 If the IEP team determines that the student requires transition services from a public or private entity outside of the school district, the IEP team shall identify potential outside resources, assign one or more IEP team members to contact the appropriate outside entities, make the necessary referrals, provide any information and documents necessary to complete the referral, follow up with the entity to ensure that the student has been successfully linked to the entity, and monitor the student's progress to determine if the student's IEP transition goals and benchmarks are being met.
 The student's IEP shall indicate one or more specific time periods during the school year when the IEP team shall review the services provided by the outside entity and the student's progress in such activities.
 The public school's responsibility for

 delivering educational services does not extend beyond the time the student

 leaves school or when the student's eligibility ends due to age under this Article.